NicoMesina/Quizgame/README.md

 **Scoreboard:**

 The scoreboard was one of the most important parts as it keeps the user entertained and focused on the game itself.
 I wanted this score board to be simple and straight to the point giving the user the score so they can see how many questions they have answered correctly.
+Also, for you to see how the scoreboard works please do answer the first question as answer "98.6 degrees and press submit.
+You will notice how the scoreboard shows you 1, which means one question is answered correctly.

 **Menu navigation bar:**